KuveytTurk/react-dts-generator/README.md

 #### `isBaseClass?: boolean`

-If the input component is a base class for another components the typings could be generate with generic prop types like below.
-Then, another components could pass own props to the base class declaration.
+If the input component is a base class for another component the type definition could be generated with generic prop types like below.
+Then, another component could pass own props to the base class definition.

 ```ts